-Kostelanetz & Fink, LLP, has long maintained a robust appellate practice in federal and state courts, and in civil and criminal matters.
-K&F attorneys’ prior experience as Assistant United States Attorneys and public defenders—representing the government and defendants in federal and state appeals—has established a firm foundation for our appellate practice in tax and criminal matters, and it has reinforced K&F’s equally vigorous representation of clients in civil appeals in the commercial arena.
+Kostelanetz LLP has long maintained a robust appellate practice in federal and state courts, and in civil and criminal matters.
+Our attorneys’ prior experience as Assistant United States Attorneys and public defenders—representing the government and defendants in federal and state appeals—has established a firm foundation for our appellate practice in tax and criminal matters, and it has reinforced our firm’s equally vigorous representation of clients in civil appeals in the commercial arena.

 Caroline Rule, a leader of the firm’s appellate practice, began her legal career as a clerk to the Hon.
 John J. Gibbons, then-Chief Judge of the United States Court of Appeals for the Third Circuit.
 She then undertook a two-year commitment to represent indigent state criminal defendants on appeal as a staff attorney at the Office of the Appellate Defender in Manhattan.